Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

-The St. Louis Cardinals, including Tyler O'Neill and his .500 slugging percentage over his past 10 games, battle starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+Tyler O'Neill -- with a slugging percentage of .500 in his past 10 games, including two home runs -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with John Means on the hill, on September 12 at 6:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Reds.
+He had a hitless showing in his last game (0-for-3) against the Reds.

 Tyler O'Neill Game Info & Props vs. the Orioles